COACHING LEGEND, SAC SPEED CEO

-Most noted forthe 12 years he spent as a member of the Track and Field coaching staff at LSU.
-Schexnayder, who coached collegiately at Louisiana-Lafayette and Blinn Junior College prior to arriving at LSU, placed quite an imprint on the collegiate track and field scene.
+He is most noted for his previous 12 year term on the LSU Staff.
+Schexnayder, who coached at the collegiate level at Louisiana-Lafayette and Blinn Junior College prior to arriving at LSU, placed quite an imprint on the collegiate track and field scene.
 Regarded as one of the world’s premier field event coaches, he was the mastermind behind 19 NCAA Champions during his collegiate coaching career.
 He was a part of 12 NCAA Championship teams and a pair of Juco National titles, as well as developing a host of conference champions and All-Americans.
 He returned to the LSU staff in 2017.

 Prior to his collegiate and international career, Schexnayder was a successful mathematics teacher and prep coach at St. James High School for 11 years, coaching football, track and field, and cross country.